twschan/CI_MS1_Tessa_Chan/README.md

 2. Also a brief description about her, with background information and her education. ![About](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/features/feature-6-aboutme.png)
 3. Below the text there will also be a book now button with a modal pop up. ![Bottom book now](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/features/feature-4-aboutpage.png)

+**User stories covered by this feature:**
+1. 1.
+As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the designer.
+2. 2.
+As a First Time Visitor, I want to easily find out information about the designer.
+3. 6.
+As a First Time Visitor, I want to be able to reach out to the designer via the website.

 ### Contact page

 1. I have provided contacts and location details on the left. ![Contact details](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/features/feature-7-contactdetails.png)
 2. On the right is a contact form which users can fill in if they would like to get in contact with the site owner. ![Contact form](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/features/feature-7-contactform.png)
 3. I have also included a 'download CV' link for the user to download the CV on a new page. ![CV link](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/features/feature-7-cvlink.png)

+**User stories covered by this feature:**
+1. 1.
+As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the designer.
+2. 2.
+As a First Time Visitor, I want to easily find out information about the designer.
+3. 3.
+As a First Time Visitor, I want to be able to find the website is easily accessible and stand out from other designers.
+4. 6.
+As a First Time Visitor, I want to be able to reach out to the designer via the website.
+5. 8.
+As a Returning Visitor, I want to find the best way to get in contact with the designer with any questions I may have.
+6. 9.
+As a Returning Visitor, I want to be able to get a downloadable CV of the site owner to easily share with others.
+7. 11.
+As a site owner, I want to connect to potential jobs and projects.
+8. 12.
+As a site owner, I want users to be able to contact the site owner easily for hire opportunities, collabrations and networking.

 ## Features to Implement in the future